Through mediation you will:

-Mediation is less emotionally and financially costly than going to court, and the parties all have a say in the process and outcomes of mediation.
+Mediation is less emotionally and financially costly, and the parties all have a say in the process and outcomes of mediation.
 Agreements, when reached, are tailored to the parties' needs.

 Dr. Reinke is a registered mediator with the Georgia Office of Dispute Resolution and has extensive training in academic and non-profit settings.
 She has mediated a variety of cases, including business conflicts with legal representation, master/sub-tenant and housemate conflicts, romantic partner disputes, nonprofit board member conflicts, among others.
 She is a member of the Stonewall Bar Association of Georgia and is committed to a high quality inclusive experience for all clients.

 How to get started: Fill out the contact form on the "contact" tab or text/call us at 404.910.3828 will follow-up at no cost to you to assess whether our services are the right fit for your needs.
 There is no obligation.

 Frequently asked questions: